stiks/yii2-composer-bower-skip/README.md

 composer update
 ```

-### Git Ignore Problem

-You may lose Bower vendor after the project is pushed to Git server then re-install Composer from the clone one, you could check the `.gitignore` file in the root folder, which should except bower vendor:
+### Keep Current Bower

+If you still want to keep `vendor\bower`, you could set a Git-ignore for that folder:

 ```
 # composer vendor dir
 /vendor/*
 !/vendor/bower
 ```

+For example, you may lose Bower vendor after the project is pushed to Git server then re-install Composer from the clone one.

 If you want keep whole `vendor` ignored, you could take a look for [yidas/yii2-bower-asset](https://github.com/yidas/yii2-bower-asset) which support auto-install for Bower.